vladykin/systemd-askpass-remdev/README.md

 Copy two provided systemd unit files (\*.path and \*.service) to `/etc/systemd/system` and edit the \*.service one:

-* in the Requires line specify the device unit corresponding to your removable drive
+* in the Requires and After lines specify the device unit corresponding to your removable drive
 * in the ExecStart line specify path to `systemd-ask-password-remdev`,   the removable device, its filesystem type and path to password file on the device

-Create directory `/etc/systemd/system/sysinit.target.wants` and inside it create symlink to `systemd-ask-password-remdev.path`.
+Execute `systemctl enable systemd-ask-password-remdev.path`.

 ### Tested on